Kevin8523/scripts/README.md

 2. a.
 If file is in the directory, add file name
 2. b.
 If file is in a child directory, add the URL

+- How to setup a virtual env

+- How to use docker